 Within the Turtle Centre:

 The safety of our visitors, staff and volunteers is our top priority.
-Some high contact interpretive display touch points have been removed.
+Please:

 - Stay within your family* or social groupΔ wherever possible and socially distance from other groups.

 - Use sanitising stations found throughout the centre.

 - Don't visit if you are unwell or displaying flu-like symptoms.

 Please read our Conditions of entry before your visit.